 Early Start Date + Activity Duration – 1 = Early Finish Date

 In the following example, let’s say that the project is planned to begin on January 1st.
 This will act as the early start date for the first activity, activity A.

-According to the CPM algorithm calculation, activity A having an early start of January 1st and a duration of 2 days gives it an early finish of January 2nd.
-This means that activities B and D can begin the following day, giving them both an early start date of January 3rd.
-Activity B has an early finish of January 5th, which allows activity C to have an early start of January 6th.
-Finally, activity E needs to wait until both activities C and D finish to start.
-Although activity C is set to finish on January 6th, activity D will not finish until January 12th, which means that activity E’s early start date is January 13th.
+According to the CPM algorithm calculation, activity A will have a duration of 2 days.
+If it starts on January 1st, it will have an early finish date of January 2nd.
+This means that activities B and D can begin the following day.
+This gives them both an early start date of January 3rd.
+Activity B has an early finish date of January 5th, which allows activity C to have an early start date of January 6th.
+Finally, Activity E can start once C and D have finished.
+Although activity C is set to finish on January 6th, activity D will not finish until January 12th.
+This means that E’s early start date is January 13th.

 This is how the critical path method of scheduling works to assign early start and early finish dates to each activity in the schedule.

 Next, the CPM algorithm will do a backward pass through the schedule.
-Starting with the last activity, it will move backward to assign each activity a late start date and a late finish date.
-These will be the latest dates that the activities can possibly occur.
+It will start with the last activity and move backward through each activity.
+Along the way, it will assign each activity with a late start and finish date.
+These will be the latest dates that the activities can occur.
 Late dates can be calculated using the following formula:

 Late Finish Date – Activity Duration + 1 = Late Start Date